iamvery/feenix/README.md

  end
 ```

 This is a good start, but there's an important piece missing.
-Controller are also function pipelines, so we need to make our controller pluggable.
+Controllers are also function pipelines, so we need to make our controller pluggable.
 This allows you do to things on the connection before your controller actions run.
 The problem, however, is that specific actions themselves are not plugs.
 They can't be, because you only want to run the _requested_ actions.
 To pull this off, you must generalize a way to determine which action was meant and apply that function dynamically with a plug.

 ```diff
  # your_app/controller.ex